ArctosRobotics/ROS/README.md

 # Arctos Robotic Arm (ROS Packages)

-This repository contains ROS packages for the Arctos robotic arm, enabling motion planning, execution, and simulation in both virtual and real environments.
+This repository contains ROS packages for the Arctos robotic arm, enabling motion planning, execution, and simulation in both virtual and real environments. initially forked from [jesseweisberg/moveo_ros]([https://github.com/syuntoku14/fusion2urdf](https://github.com/jesseweisberg/moveo_ros)) and edited match Arctos 6 axis robotic arm.
-Original
 ## How to Use:

 ### Setting Up Arctos Simulation with Motion Planning
 ![moveit_screenshot.jpg](/moveit_screenshot.jpg)

 1. Make sure you have ROS properly installed with a working workspace.
-This repository assumes ROS Kinetic on Ubuntu 16.04, so make any necessary adjustments if you are using a different configuration.
+This repository assumes ROS Melodic on Ubuntu 18.04, so make any necessary adjustments if you are using a different configuration.
 Place the 'arctos_ros' package in the 'src' directory of your catkin workspace.

 2. To plan and execute trajectories for the Arctos arm in simulation (using RVIZ with Moveit plugin), run the following terminal command:
    ```
-   roslaunch arctos_moveit_config demo.launch
+   roslaunch arctos_config demo.launch
    ```

 3. Once the window loads, enable "Allow Approximate IK Solutions" in the bottom-left corner.
 Navigate to the "Planning" tab in the Motion Planning panel of RVIZ.
 You can set a new goal state by either dragging the interactive marker (the light blue ball at the end effector) or selecting one under "Select Goal State."
 After updating the goal state, clicking "Plan and Execute" will generate and execute the trajectory from the start state to the updated goal state.